skranz/RTutor/vignettes/An_RTutor_Problem_Set_as_Bachelor_or_Master_Thesis.md

 ```
 This article has 54 KB of Stata code (in .do files) and 449 KB of Matlab code in (.m) files and around 206.6 MB of data files.

+If you press on `Advanced Options` you could also select in the field `Just code of type` the option `do`.
+Then you only find articles that only use Stata, oftne those are easier to replicate than articles that also use other programming languages.

 ### Selecting an article

-Best find some candidate articles and then talk with me before selecting one.
+Find some candidate articles and then talk with me before selecting one.
-Some constraints have to be satisfied, e.g. you should not take some article
-for which already a RTutor problem set has been created.
+Some constraints have to be satisfied.
+Most importantly the data must be available.
+I can also advice on which articles fit better for a Bachelor / Master thesis and which might be more complicated..

 ## Step 2: Take a look at an existing interactive problem set